Leica SL3 Review

 Third Generation Leica SL Camera

-Most notably, the Leica SL3 was introduced with a new 60-megapixel sensor, a new menu system, a tilting rear LCD, 8K video, and phase-detect autofocus in a smaller and lighter package.
+Most notably, the Leica SL3 was introduced with a new 60-megapixel sensor, a revamped menu system, a tilting rear LCD, 8K video, and phase-detect autofocus, all in a smaller and lighter package.

 At launch, the Leica SL3 retailed for $6.995.00; as I type this, it is hard to find in stock.